 Where we, or our data processors, transfer your personal information outside the EU, we will take steps to ensure that your personal information is adequately protected and transferred in line with data protection law.

 Passing your personal information to certain countries, including Canada, is allowed under an adequacy decision made by the European Commission.
 This means you have the same standards of protection as you have within the EU.
 Our parent company, Great-West Lifeco has a legal obligation to maintain a record of this screening.

 We keep and use your personal information for as long as you have a health insurance contract with us.
-We also hold it after this where we are required to do so by law, for example for system back-ups needed for disaster recovery.
-We may also hold information for longer than this where we have a legitimate basis to do so under Data Protection law.
+We also hold it after this where we are required to do so by law, or where we have a legitimate interest, for example for system back-ups needed for disaster recovery.

-We will let you know how long we keep personal information for when you avail of a specific service such as a quote or call-back on our website.
+We will let you know how long we keep personal information for when you avail of a specific service such as a quote.